Florence v. Board of Chosen Freeholders

 Florence v.
-Board of Chosen Freeholders, 566 U.S. 318 (2012), was a United States Supreme Court case in which the Court held that officials may strip-search individuals who have been arrested for any crime before admitting the individuals to jail, even if there is no reason to suspect that the individual is carrying contraband.
+Board of Chosen Freeholders, 566 U.S. 318 (2012), was a United States Supreme Court case in which the court held that officials may strip-search people who have been arrested for any crime before admitting the people to jail, even if there is no reason to suspect that the person is carrying contraband.

 Background

 Albert W. Florence was riding in a BMW sport-utility vehicle in New Jersey driven by his wife with their three children when she was pulled over for a traffic offense.
 The officer looked up Florence in the police computer database and discovered an outstanding warrant issued in Essex County.
 Florence had paid the fine, but the computer erroneously listed an outstanding warrant.
 Florence was placed under arrest in Burlington County and spent six days in jail before being transferred to Essex County's jail.
 At both jails, custody officers "conducted a visual inspection of his body, instructing him to open his mouth, lift his tongue, lift his arms, and then lift his genitals."
 Florence went before a judge and was quickly released from jail.